kiransalve/Power-BI/Learn with Gigs/Questions.md

 Next time, it only refreshes the latest 1 month (or as defined) instead of reloading everything

+Here power BI keeps old data as it is and refresh only recent data based on date filter

 Incremental Refresh requires:

 It need Power BI Pro or premium per user licence